wp-plugins/flyzoo/readme.txt

 * **Multiple operators:** Incoming **live support** requests are automatically routed to the first available operator

-* **Powerful:** Flyzoo Live Chat is a cloud-based, hosted solution build on the latest technologies to provide a smooth chat experience.
+* **Stop overloading your server!**  [Flyzoo Live Chat](http://www.flyzoo.co) is a cloud-based, hosted solution build on the latest technologies to provide a smooth chat experience.
 Just the enable the plugin, and we'll handle all the heavy lifting!

 * **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat or contact you while you're offline!
 Customize headers, pop up messages and add images to match your marketing needs.